jwaghetti/docker-dyndns-godaddypy/README.md

 The record is updated immediately on GoDaddy domain configuration, but it takes some time to propagate the DNS records.

-The code was tested only for A_RECORD='' and RECORD_TYPE='A'.
-Check GoDaddyPy lib to adapt the script to your needs.
+The script only updates records already existent.
+Check GoDaddyPy lib to adapt the script to your needs (including creating new records on the code).